Opportunities in Health Care for Military Veterans

 Wide Range of Opportunities

-Although many former military healthcare workers make the transition to civilian hospitals, there are other choices.
-"In optometry, you can go into commercial, private or institutional practice or research," Wood says.
+Although many former military health-care workers make the transition to civilian hospitals, there are other choices.
+"In optometry, you can go into commercial, private or institutional practice or research," Wood said.
 "Retiring from the military, you're prepared for any of those areas."
 Veterans who are medical professionals find employment in settings ranging from stand-alone clinics to doctors' offices, rehabilitation centers, nursing homes, and private or public research laboratories.

 Related: Does your resume pass the 6-second test?
-Get a FREE assessment.
+Get a free assessment.

-Another option for veterans is to work for a military healthcare institution, such as an Army hospital.
-Caring for active-duty servicepeople adds a layer of meaning for ex-military medical workers.
+Another option for veterans is to work for a military health-care institution, such as an Army hospital.
+Caring for active-duty service people adds a layer of meaning for ex-military medical workers.
 And these jobs come with the often-generous benefits of government employment.

 Transition Assistance